 How Long to Bake Sweet Potatoes

-I prefer to have a higher oven temperature when making baked sweet potatoes so the exterior gets nice and crisp while the potato itself gets soft and tender.
 If you have other items in the oven, like Oven Fried Chicken or Lemon Roast Chicken, the temperature will be at 375°F which is what I bake sweet potatoes at.
-If you’re cooking at a different temperature, adjust the cooking time below:
+If you’re cooking at a different temperature, adjust to the cooking times below.

 Baked Sweet Potato Cooking Times